acorbe/torrent-migration-helper/README.md

 Dependencies:

   + [torrentparse](https://github.com/mohanraj-r/torrentparse) by [mohanraj-r](https://github.com/mohanraj-r) which is supposed to be installed.
 Please check upon [my fork](https://github.com/acorbe/torrentparse) in case of unmerged PR.
+  + pandas, as the set of torrent files is memorized in a python dataframe and thereby queried.

 Tipical use:
   + TBC